 - Release any remaining pressure and check the temperature of the chicken.
 If it is less than 165ºF, place the lid back on and return the valve to sealing for another 5 minutes.
 Check one more time to ensure the chicken has reached the proper temperature.

 - Remove the chicken to a plate, cover loosely (with aluminum foil) and let rest for 5 minutes.

 - Meanwhile add the butter and lemon juice to the pot and press the saute function.
 Whisk the butter into the sauce until it melts, and let the sauce reduce until the sauce has just slightly thickened, about 3-5 minutes.
-You can optionally strain the sauce to remove any bits of cooked chicken, though this is not necessary.

 - 14 oz. chicken breast: 15 minutes manual high pressure (MHP), plus 5-10 minutes natural pressure release (NPR)

 - 12-13 oz. chicken breast: 14 minutes MHP, plus 5-10 minutes NPR